SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_littlefs/readme.md

  >
 > **Note**:
 >
->- When we run the littlefs example first time, after flash erase we will see the error **(error: Corrupted dir pair at {0x0, 0x1})** because flash is not yet formatted for littlefs.
+>- When we run the littlefs example first time, after flash erase we see the errors **(error: Corrupted dir pair at {0x0, 0x1})** because flash is not yet formatted for littlefs.
 So ignore the error when run first time.